ahmedbelgacem/PanelDataVisualization/README.md

 # Machine Learning
 ## Model Building

 This page allows users to build multiple regression models to predict student performance.
 Users can  choose from a range of regression algorithms, their corresponding hyperparameters and evaluate the performance of the model using a variety of metrics.
-## Model Evaluation
-This page provides an overview of the performance of all the models built in the previous page.
-Users can compare the metrics of the different models using visualizations such as box plots and scatter plots.

 # Contact

 If you have any questions or comments about this project, please contact the project owners.